OfirTzrik/N-Body-Simulation/README.md

 ## Roadmap
 - Change code accordingly for N bodies (malloc) - In progress
 - Add user interface for adding new bodies (raygui) - In progress
+- Add body preview before adding it to the simulation - In progress
 - Switch to 3D?
 - Add grid (represent space) + warp?
 - Add trail and bloom